ThomasBallardCI/woof-and-bean-M4/README.md

 * Sort by specific category of Product
 * Search for a product by title or specific words in product details
 * Easily see what I've searched for and the number of results found
-* Be shown on a products details page whether a particular product is on my wishlist
+* Be shown on a product details page whether a particular product is on my wishlist or not
 #### Purchasing and Checkout
 * Easily select the quantity of a product when purchasing it
 * View items in my bag to be purchased